CrankyCat-Loves-Coding/Lets-Find-Violets-Toy/README.md

   - **How to play**

     Violet is a bright purple puppy with a pink collar and white markings.
-There are eight scenes.A welcome page contain a start buttn allowing player to start the game.A ball will appear if the player have a wrong answer and message of 'It's ok~ Let's try again~' will display.On the other hand, Violet the dog will appear if the player have a correct answer and message of 'Wow!
-You got it!' will display.The message of 'Well done!
+There are eight scenes.A welcome page contains a start button allowing players to start the game.A ball will appear if the player has a wrong answer and a message of 'It's ok~ Let's try again~' will display.If the player gets the correct answer, Violet will appear with a message of 'Wow!
+You got it!'.The message of 'Well done!
 You have helped me find the ball.
-Thank you!'will display when the player complete the quiz and a restart button will show. by completing this quiz, our player should be able to learn the words of 'Sad, Carrot, Apple, Hose, Books, Sink and Rug).
+Thank you!'will appear when the player completes the quiz and a restart button will show.
+    Players will learn the words 'Sad, Carrot, Apple, Hose, Books, Sink and Rug by completing this quiz.

-- Style elements
+- Style Elements
   - **Fonts**

     *Roboto* has a dual nature.
 It has a mechanical skeleton and the forms are largely geometric.
 At the same time, the font features friendly and open curves.
 While some grotesks distort their letterforms to force a rigid rhythm, Roboto doesn’t compromise, allowing letters to be settled into their natural width.
 This makes for a more natural reading rhythm more commonly found in humanist and serif types.